Gra7ityIC3/bug-analysis-website/docs/UserGuide.md

 2. **Detail panel**: Click the expand button on a row to view its description.
 Click the expand all button on the column header to expand or collapse all rows at once.
 3. **View issue on GitHub**: Click the open in new icon on a row to view the original issue on GitHub in a new tab.

-The **SQLancer Bug Reports** page shares the same layout but excludes links to the original source.
+The **SQLancer Bug Reports** page shares the same layout as the **GitHub Issues** page but excludes links to the original source.
 The bug reports are retrieved from the official [SQLancer bugs repository](https://github.com/sqlancer/bugs/blob/master/bugs.json).

 ![SQLancer Bug Reports](images/SQLancerBugReports.png)